Pakistan International Airlines FC: Pakistan Premier League era (2007–2019)

 The club was added into 2007–08 Pakistan Premier League, as the league expanded from 12 to 14 teams.
 In their first season, the club finished at sixth position.
 The club competed in 2008 National Football Challenge Cup but finished third in their group and failed to qualify.

 In the 2008–09 season, the club dropped two places and finished eighth, although the club performed well in the 2009 National Football Challenge Cup, as they finished runners up to Khan Research Laboratories, losing 1–0 in the final.
 In 2011–12 Pakistan Premier League, the club recorded their biggest defeat when they lost 4–0 to Khan Research Laboratories at home.

 The club finished their highest position in Pakistan Premier League when they finished fourth in the 2014–15 Pakistan Premier League and were runners-up in 2015 National Football Challenge Cup, losing again to Khan Research Laboratories.
 The team withdrew from the 2016 Pakistan Football Federation Cup due to internal crisis caused by the privatisation of the parental organisation.

 In 2018–19 season, they were eliminated in 2018 National Football Challenge Cup group stages and withdrew from league due to financial issues, and were relegated.

 Disbandment

 The club was closed after the shutdown of departmental sports in Pakistan in September 2021.

 Stadium

-Like several Pakistan domestic football teams, PIA did not own a dedicated ground.
-Hence the team used several municipal venues in Karachi for its home fixtures.
-The club usually used Korangi Baloch Stadium in Sharafi Goth for its home fixtures for the Pakistan Premier League.
+PIA had a dedicated football ground in KDA Scheme I, Karsaz, Karachi.

+For national-league home fixtures, however, PIA FC used several venues in Karachi approved by the Pakistan Football Federation, including Korangi Baloch Stadium and Shadab Football Ground.